 Besides, these two wires come in three different diameters, which are 0.045 inches, 0.035 inches, and 0.023 inches.
 If you have to weld heavy metals at relatively higher temperatures, then either use 0.045 or 0.035 inches thick wire.
 Further, for thin metal welding, 0.023 or 0.035 inches wide wire is suitable.
 Professional welders with a lot of experience use welding wire with 0.035 inches of thickness.

 Choosing the gas

-Selecting a shielding gas is very important in wire feed welding because if you use a poor quality gas, then it will badly affect your work quality.
-In addition, a low-quality gas produces high-volume spatter and sometimes releases harmful and poisonous gases.
+Selecting a shielding gas is very important in wire feed welding because if you use a poor-quality gas, then it will badly affect your work quality.
+In addition, a low-quality gas produces a high-volume spatter and sometimes releases harmful and poisonous gases.

 Seventy-five percent argon and twenty-five percent carbon dioxide is the best shielding gas composition; you can use this in the wire feed welding process to get smooth and minimum spatter welds.
 Additionally, you can still use 100 percent carbon dioxide as shielding gas, but it produces a higher amount of spatter and bumpy weld.

 You need to wear detailed safety clothes before starting the wire feed welding, including long leather gloves, welding boots, protection helmets, and anti-flammable garments.
 As wire feed welding generates a lot of heat, that’s why it isn’t ideal for a welder to wear ordinary clothes because these clothes can get fired.